lausan3/lausan3/README.md

 ## 🚧 What I'm working on

 - Volunteering as a Full-Stack Tech Coordinator at the Girls Who Code chapter at my college, building a unified events system for use between our 3 Computer Science clubs.
-- Full-Stack founding Flutter engineer at a shadow startup.
+- Full-Stack Flutter engineer working on a career readiness app for college students

 ## 💡 My Skills